esphome/esphome-docs/components/lvgl.rst

 The state itself can be can be changed by interacting with the widget, or through :ref:`actions <lvgl-objupd-act>` with ``lvgl.widget.update``.

-See :ref:`lvgl-cook-cover` for a cookbook example illustrating how to use styling and properties to show different states of a Home Assistant entity.

 .. _lvgl-objupdflag-act:

 In addition to visual styling, each widget supports some boolean **flags** to influence the behavior: